A.I. A.I. by an A.I.

 Poetoid Lyricam

 Poetoid Lyricam Poetoid Lyricam is a camera that takes poems.
 It consists of a Raspberry Pi, camera, thermal printer and batteries housed in the body of a 1970s Polaroid camera.
 The pictures it takes are fed to a neural net which generates captions, these are then mangled and reformatted to resemble a poem, which emerges from the printer on the back.
 The video below includes a demonstration.
+Description of the process and poetry When you point the camera at your subject and press the shutter button the green light on the back flashes rapidly for a short time while the image is captured and then less rapidly while the poem is “developed”.
+The poem that arrives soon after will not be of high poetic quality

 Read more